-If pounding the pavement isn’t your thing, a swimming challenge could be just what you need to achieve your fitness goals and raise money for a great cause.
-The Great East Swim is the perfect challenge for first timers as you can tailor your challenge to your ability.
+If you prefer being in the water, a swimming challenge could be just what you need to achieve your fitness goals and raise some money for charity.
+The Great East Swim is a testing, open water swim which is perfect for absolute beginners and seasoned veterans alike with several races available.

 When and where is the Great East Swim?

-Taking place annually at Alton Water, just outside Ipswich in Suffolk, The Great East Swim offers participants the chance to take part in a variety of swimming challenges, ranging from a half-mile to 10km swim.
-This year’s event will occur on 23rd June 2018
+This annual event takes place at Alton Water, just outside of Ipswich in Suffolk.
+The Great East Swim offers participants the chance to take part in a variety of swimming challenges:

 Where to stay for the Great East Swim?